joosy/guides/guides/blog/layouts-pages-and-routing.md

   </p>
 </div>

 At this stage we got our Rails backend, Resources and two pages with actual data from server.
-And further we go with [elements, evends and filters](/guides/blog/elements-events-and-filters.html).
+And further we go with [elements, events and filters](/guides/blog/elements-events-and-filters.html).